How to warp a gradient in Photoshop

 Choosing a gradient

-Then in the Layer Style dialog box, choose a gradient by clicking the small arrow to the right of the gradient swatch:
+In the Layer Style dialog box, click the small arrow to the right of the gradient swatch to choose a new gradient.

 Clicking the arrow next to the gradient swatch in Photoshop's Layer Style dialog box